 Honey or Sugar

 A classic coleslaw dressing recipe has some sweetness.
 I prefer to use honey as it’s a natural sweetener.
-If you prefer not to use honey, you can use an equal amount of plain white sugar instead (though, use white sugar sparingly as it doesn’t have any nutritional benefits whatsoever.)
+If you prefer not to use honey, you can use an equal amount of plain white sugar instead or your sweetener of choice.

 Salt & Pepper